Dear Dr. K,

 Does any of this sound familiar?

 Then, like your prayers were answered, all of her criticism stopped.
 You finally got her to see you for the type of guy you were…doing enough, being enough, and for once, she seemed satisfied.
+When she stopped complaining, you didn’t think ‘I should check on my wife.’
+You thought ‘Finally, peace.’

 You were left totally puzzled by her saying that.

-As one wife put it:
+As one wife who wants divorce put it:

 “Fast forward . . .
-23 years and 3 kids later, and I had, indeed, stopped talking to him about what I needed or what needed to change and frankly focused on creating stability for our kids as I contemplated my exit.
+23 years and three kids later, and I had, indeed, stopped talking to him about what I needed or what needed to change and frankly focused on creating stability for our kids as I contemplated my exit.

 The last thing I said to him about our marriage was: